DHTMLX/docs-kanban/docs/api/events/js_kanban_enddragcard_event.md

 ### Description

-@short: Fires when start dragging a card
+@short: Fires when stop dragging a card

 ### Usage